 DROMLAN flight pattern

 Both Novolazarevskaya-Airbase and Troll Runway have been fully operational since the 2004/2005 season.
 National and commercial operators will further support feeder flights within Dronning Maud Land.
 Supporting services such as weather forecasts, fuel provision and accommodation are being provided by national operators.
 The principle flight pattern is to get rapid access to the region as well as to extend the summer season period.
-Depending on the requested number of passengers and amount of cargo DROMLAN aims to perform 6 to 7 intercontinental flights from Cape Town (see Preliminary flight schedules for summer season).
-The connection flights to the various destinations in the operational area (see map) will be provided by small aircraft such as Basler (BT-67), Twin Otter, Dornier 228-101 operated by the national programs.
+Depending on the requested number of passengers and amount of cargo DROMLAN aims to perform 6 to 7 intercontinental flights from Cape Town.
+The connection flights to the various destinations in the operational area will be provided by small aircraft such as Basler (BT-67), Twin Otter, Dornier 228-101 operated by the national programs.